Aniket-Pradhan/lsd/README.md

 3. -o | --widthOffset : It specifies the offset of the *trips* (from where the trips start from).
 Pick a suitable number for yourself, depending upon your screen size and resolution.
 Default is 0 units.

+4. -c | --cringe : Produces a more psychedelic effect.

 ### How to build from PKGBUILD
 If you have `makepkg` installed (it is a part of the `base-devel` group for Arch), then you can simply move into this directory, and run